redis/node-redis/README.md

 Wiki have been added to the `client` object.
 However, if I missed any, or if new commands are introduced before this library is updated, you can use `send_command()` to send arbitrary commands to Redis.

-All commands are sent as multi-bulk commands.  `args` can either be an Array of arguments, or individual arguments, or omitted completely.
+All commands are sent as multi-bulk commands.  `args` can either be an Array of arguments, or omitted.

 ## client.connected